Grow Butterfly Bush from Seed

 As you can imagine, since the seeds are tiny the initial sprouts will be very tiny as well.
 Once germination occurs the seedlings gain size fairly rapidly.
 You may have multiple seeds that germinate in each container.
 After about two weeks you can thin them down to one seedling per cell or container.
 It’s best to just cut the extra seedling off at soil level with scissors so as not to disturb the roots of the desired seedling.

 Seedlings can be transplanted to 3″ containers after about 2-4 weeks.
 By this time, they should have multiple sets of true leaves.
-Once moved into the larger container you can fertilize if you chose.
+Once moved into the larger container you can fertilize if you choose.
 Just be sure and start out with about half strength fertilizer.

 Your Butterfly Bush seedlings should be ready to transplant into the garden once you see some roots starting to grow out the bottom of the 3″ container.